 What is the Project Bento Fund?

-The Project Bento Fund is a sponsorship and matching fund to help 501(c)(3) charities, employee relief and restart/rebuild funds in which Sponsors and Donors can choose exactly how to apply their funds—to all participating campaigns or to a specific minority, region, charity, restaurant, organization or employees or restart/rebuild fund campaigns.
+The Project Bento Fund is a sponsorship and matching fund to help restart/rebuild funds, employee relief and 501(c)(3) charities, employee relief in which Sponsors and Donors can choose exactly how to apply their funds—to all participating campaigns or to a specific minority, region, charity, restaurant, organization or employees or restart/rebuild fund campaigns.

 Who supports the Project Bento Platform?